-The Certificate in Public Scholarship requires a minimum of 15 credits: at least 9 credits of CPS coursework (including the practicum project) must be taken for grades (versus for credit/no credit).
+The Certificate in Public Scholarship requires a minimum of 15 credits of coursework that meets the following requirements/criteria.

 - PUBSCH 594: Scholarship as Public Practice

 - Elective Coursework: PUBSCH 595, Independent Study, and Other Approved Coursework

 - PUBSCH 602: Practicum in Public Scholarship